Mobile myki Frequently asked questions

 Is Mobile myki anonymous?

-PTV does not have any access to any information within the Google Pay™ app.
+PTV does not have any access to any information within the Google Wallet™ app.
 We can only see Mobile myki information if you register your Mobile myki via Register your myki.

 Can I use the same Mobile myki on multiple devices?